ingdanielsanchezve/rauxa_coding_challenge/README.md

 For Users with more than 30 followers the paginator will show by default 10 pages and a load more button to show the additional followers.

-The Each Paginator Item is created with an ```ng-repeat``` directive to show each page number, when user click each number an asynchronous request is done to the ```/followers/:user/:page``` endpoint with the username and the page number, after the followers are returned they are displayed each one with a card info.
+Each Paginator item is created with an ```ng-repeat``` directive to show each page number, when user click each number an asynchronous request is done to the ```/followers/:user/:page``` endpoint with the username and the page number, after the followers are returned they are displayed each one with a card info.

 #### Pagination for users with more than 30 followers